 - 1.1.
 Bournemouth Christchurch and Poole (BCP) Council's Code of Conduct for Councillors provides guidance for elected Councillors about the high ethical standards expected of all those in public service.
-The Code of Conduct for Councillors is reproduced in Part 6 of the Council's Constitution. - 1.2.
+The Code of Conduct for Councillors is reproduced in Part 6 of the Council's Constitution.
+References to the Planning Committee in this Code and subsequent schedules contained in this Part 6 of the Constitution shall apply equally to both Area Planning Committees. - 1.2.
 The Council through its Planning Committee makes decisions on certain planning related applications as set out in the Constitution.
 The principles for making planning decisions are laid down in local and national planning policy, development plans and legislation.
 The Planning and Compulsory Purchase Act 2004 in conjunction with the Town and Country Planning Act 1990 requires decisions to be made in accordance with relevant adopted Plans unless there are material planning reasons not to do so.
 In many instances, it is necessary in making decisions to exercise a level of judgement on the issues.
 This can involve balancing conflicting elements and taking account of relevant replies to consultations with interested parties and representations made by the public. - 1.3.
-This Local code of best practice for councillors and officers relating to planning matters applies to every councillor irrespective of whether or not they are a member of the Planning Committee.
+This Local Code of Best Practice for councillors and officers relating to planning matters applies to every councillor irrespective of whether or not they are a member of the Planning Committee.
 It also applies to all officers.
 It is supplemental to, and should be read in conjunction with, the Code of Conduct for Councillors. - 1.4.
-The content of this Local code addresses various issues involved in decision making.
+The content of this Local Code addresses various issues involved in decision making.
 The processes and procedures that it identifies should help ensure that the public have confidence that planning decisions are made in an impartial, open, transparent and fair manner, taking account of all the relevant information.